cristianglezm/EvoGarden/Planning.md

     -   `src/components/Controls.tsx`: UI for changing simulation parameters.
     -   `src/components/ActorSelectionPanel.tsx`: A panel that appears when a user clicks a cell containing multiple actors.
     -   `src/components/FlowerDetailsPanel.tsx`: UI that displays the stats of the selected flower.
 It handles pausing the simulation when its "View in 3D" button is clicked and includes a button to initiate tracking.
-    -   `src/components/InsectDetailsPanel.tsx`: UI that displays the stats of the selected insect, including a button to initiate tracking.
+    -   `src/components/InsectDetailsPanel.tsx`: UI that displays the stats of the selected insect.
-    -   `src/components/EggDetailsPanel.tsx`: UI that displays info about a selected egg, including a button to initiate tracking.
+    -   `src/components/EggDetailsPanel.tsx`: UI that displays info about a selected egg.
-    -   `src/components/GenericActorDetailsPanel.tsx`: A fallback UI for displaying info about other actors, including a button to initiate tracking.
+    -   `src/components/GenericActorDetailsPanel.tsx`: A fallback UI for displaying info about other actors.
     -   `src/components/Flower3DViewer.tsx`: A React-Three-Fiber component that renders the 3D flower model.
     -   `src/components/Modal.tsx`: A generic modal component.
     -   `src/components/DataPanel.tsx`: The main UI for the slide-out panel containing challenges, analytics, and the Seed Bank, with a tabbed interface.